Moons of Mars: Past attempts and proposals

 While many Martian probes provided images and other data about Phobos and Deimos, only few were dedicated to these satellites and intended to perform a flyby or landing on the surface.

 Two probes under the Soviet Phobos program were successfully launched in 1988, but neither conducted the intended jumping landings on Phobos and Deimos due to failures (although Phobos 2 successfully photographed Phobos).
 The post-Soviet Russian Fobos-Grunt probe was intended to be the first sample return mission from Phobos, but a rocket failure left it stranded in Earth orbit in 2011.
 Efforts to reactivate the craft were unsuccessful, and it fell back to Earth in an uncontrolled re-entry on 15 January 2012, over the Pacific Ocean, west of Chile.

 In 1997 and 1998, the Aladdin mission was selected as a finalist in the NASA Discovery Program.
 The plan was to visit both Phobos and Deimos, and launch projectiles at the satellites.
 The probe would collect the ejecta as it performed a slow flyby.
 These samples would be returned to Earth for study three years later.
 Ultimately, NASA rejected this proposal in favor of MESSENGER, a probe to Mercury.

 In 2007, the European Space Agency and EADS Astrium proposed and developed a mission to Phobos in 2016 with a lander and sample return, but this mission was never flown.
 Canadian Space Agency has been considering the Phobos Reconnaissance and International Mars Exploration (PRIME) mission to Phobos with orbiter and lander since 2007.
 Since 2013 NASA developed the Phobos Surveyor mission concept with an orbiter and a small rover.
 NASA's PADME mission was designed to conduct multiple flybys of the Martian moons, but was not chosen for development.
-Also, NASA is assessing the OSIRIS-REx II, concept mission for a sample return from Phobos.
+Also, NASA assessed the OSIRIS-REx II, concept mission for a sample return from Phobos.
 Another sample return mission from Deimos, called Gulliver, has been conceptualized.

 Current proposals

-JAXA plans to launch Martian Moons eXploration (MMX) mission in 2024 to bring back the first samples from Phobos.
+JAXA plans to launch Martian Moons eXploration (MMX) mission in 2026 to bring back the first samples from Phobos.
 The spacecraft will enter orbit around Mars, then transfer to Phobos, and land once or twice and gather sand-like regolith particles using a simple pneumatic system.
 The lander mission aims to retrieve a minimum 10 g of samples.
 The spacecraft will then take off from Phobos and make several flybys of the smaller moon Deimos before sending the Return Module back to Earth, arriving in July 2029.